ircv4-wg/spec-devel/drafts/03-metadata.md

 ```

 ## The `SUBSCRIBE` action
-The `SUBSCRIBE` action SHALL subscribe the user issuing the action to updates in certain metadata entries from the target in `"to"`.
-Users MAY NOT subscribe to updates from themselves.
-All other targets SHALL be valid.
-The `SUBSCRIBE` action SHALL require at least one key (parameter name `"key"`).
-The value for the key MUST be either an array of strings, or a string.
-Other keys MAY be set, but SHALL NOT affect the metadata returned by the server.
-Errors SHALL be signalled with the top-level `"success"` key set to false.

-If an array is given as keys and values, the client SHALL respond with the array of keys in `"key"` in the order sent by the client.
-If one of the elements of the `SUBSCRIBE` action fails when an array is given as `"key"`, the failure MUST be signalled via a separate frame with the failed keys, and the failed keys MUST NOT be reported as successful.

-`SUBSCRIBE` SHALL work even if the keys are not yet set on the target.
+The `SUBSCRIBE` action MUST have a `"key"` parameter.

-Once metadata is successfully subscribed to, servers MUST send all `SET` and `DELETE` actions on the metadata keys the user is subscribed to, with the `"from"` field set to the subscribee.
+The `SUBSCRIBE` action, if successful, SHALL cause the user issuing the action to receive all future `SET` and `DELETE` operations on the metadata keys and values, regardless of the existence of such values.
+Such actions SHALL have the `"from"` field set to the target.

-Subsequent calls to `SUBSCRIBE` MUST NOT affect previous or future subscriptions in any way.

-Servers MAY add restrictions to metadata subscriptions, but servers MUST restrict sensitive metadata.
-Servers MUST report these denials as an error.
+The `SUBSCRIBE` action SHALL fail if the target is the user issuing the command or has no rights to retrieve the metadata.

-Users MUST be notified of all new subscriptions to their metadata.
+Users MUST be notified of all successful `SUBSCRIBE` actions on their metadata.
+Channels MAY be notified of successful `SUBSCRIBE` actions on their metadata.

+It is RECOMMENDED clients perform a `GET` operation after performing the `SUBSCRIBE` operation to sync the present value of metadata.

 Client to server example: